The Children’s Wellbeing and Schools Bill has received Royal Assent. What happens now? The key message for parents.

 On Saturday, home educators, parents, and supporters came together across the country to stand up for parental rights, educational freedom, and the protection of children .
 The rallies were a testament to the strength and...

-Why terminology matters to home educators When you choose to educate your child outside the school system, the words you use matter more than you might think.
+If you educate your child outside school, the words you use matter more than people might think.
+To some, home education and homeschooling sound like the...

 One of the loveliest things about home education is that learning does not need to look formal to be meaningful.
 Some of the richest learning begins quietly, with something small left within reach and a child free to notice it in their own time.